gitlabhq/gitlabhq/doc/user/permissions.md

 [^1]: On public and internal projects, all users are able to perform this action
 [^2]: Guest users can only view the confidential issues they created themselves
 [^3]: If **Public pipelines** is enabled in **Project Settings > CI/CD**
-[^4]: Not allowed for Guest, Reporter, Developer, Master, or Owner
+[^4]: Not allowed for Guest, Reporter, Developer, Maintainer, or Owner
 [^5]: Only if the job was triggered by the user
 [^6]: Only if user is not external one
 [^7]: Only if user is a member of the project